 You can think of the New Purple as a beefier option for larger/heavier sleepers.
 I’m a side sleeper and they say that their 4″ polymer section is ideal for side sleepers.
 So for my queen size they are suggesting I fork over $2,799 to try this.
 At the same time, I’m not heavy so I’m not sure I’m the ideal candidate for the .4.
-I am a bit tempted by the thought of floating on an extra 2 inches of the egg catching polymer layer.
+I am a bit tempted by the thought of floating on an extra 2 inches of the egg catching polymer layer, though.

 As usual, Purple came out with a fantastic Human Egg Drop Test commercial.
 What was I going to do just sit back and enjoy it?
 Nah, I needed to try it myself.
 So I moved my Purple mattress from the spare bedroom to my bedroom.
 Then I asked my son if he wanted to have some eggs strapped to him to test out the Purple’s egg catching powers.
 He happily agreed, and here are the results.
 Thanks to Ray Landreth for being a good sport:

 This comes down to your choice of how much you are willing to spend.
 The 2″ polymer layer with the transition foam and 7″ coils is $1,599, which is on the high side for a hybrid coil foam mattress.
 However, this isn’t really foam is it?
 I mean you do get the egg catching capabilities of the Purple polymer layer.
-The big question is; are you willing to almost double your cost to double up on their polymer layer?
+The big question is – are you willing to almost double your cost to double up on their polymer layer?

-What I really want to know is, how crazy is the .4 on the purple powerbase’s massage feature?
+What I really want to know is, how crazy is the .4 on the Purple Powerbase’s massage feature?

 One of the things that I always test for on a hybrid mattress is if I can feel the coils when I rub my hand on the sides of the bed.
 The Purple hybrid has foam between the coils and the cover, so you won’t be able to feel the coils, and it will give the mattress nice edge support.
 Personally, I don’t tie my shoes or get dressed on the side of a bed, and I’m pretty light, so edge support isn’t nearly as important to me as other factors.
 That said, I’m impressed that they took the extra step to “hide the coils”.

-•Purple.4 is 168 lbs for a queen size.
+•The 4″ Purple Hybrid Premier is 168 lbs for a queen size.
 The original purple is 110 lbs and I HATE to move it around, it tacos on me (imagine it bends like a taco and falls over on me when I move it)

 •Did I mention that it is EXPENSIVE?